MacPass/MacPass/README.md

   * Default Autotype sequence is wrong `{TAB}{USERNAME}{TAB}{PASSWORD}{ENTER}` instead of `{USERNAME}{TAB}{PASSWORD}{ENTER}`
   * Forced and Recomended database key change intervals are wrongfully initalized with 0.
 This has the nasty side effect, that 0.5 or Keepass under Windows complains to you about it all the time.
 (Issue [#269](https://github.com/mstarke/MacPass/issues/269) and [#276](https://github.com/mstarke/MacPass/issues/276))
 * Binary releases (0.5.x):
-  * KDBX History is only preseverd.
+  * KDBX History is only preserved.
 Editing doesn't create new history entries

 ## Help